-Running this command installs also the latest Robot Framework, mss and pillow versions.
+Running this command installs also the latest Robot Framework, mss, pillow and opencv-python versions.
 The minimum supported mss version is 3.2.1 and the minimum supported pillow version is 5.2.0.
+For video capture at least version 188.8.131.52 of opencv-python is required.
 The --upgrade option can be omitted when installing the library for the first time.

 With recent versions of pip it is possible to install directly from the GitHub repository.
 To install latest source from the master branch, use this command:

 Alternatively you can download the source distribution from PyPI, extract it, and install it:

 To use ScreenCapLibrary in Robot Framework tests, the library needs to first be imported using the Library setting as any other library.